Gary W. Rollins

 Director, Community Leader

-Pamela R. Rollins was elected a Director of Rollins, Inc. in 2015.
-She holds a B.A.
-Degree from Stephens College with a major in Family Community Studies.
+Pamela R. Rollins has served as a Director of Rollins, Inc. since 2015.
+Ms. Rollins is the niece of Gary W. Rollins, the Company’s Chairman of the Board and Chief Executive Officer.
 Ms. Rollins is a Trustee of Young Harris College and The O. Wayne Rollins Foundation, a Trustee Emeritus of The Schenck School, a board member of The National Monuments Foundation and a former board member of The Lovett School.
 Ms. Rollins has served as a Director of RPC, Inc. since 2019 and Marine Products Corporation since 2017.
+Ms. Rollins received a Bachelor of Arts in Family Community Studies from Stephens College.